-They are giving out 86 by 133 foot residential lots, which much be built within 12 months.
+They are giving out 86 by 133 foot residential lots, which must be built within 12 months.

 Claremont is open that they got the idea from New Richland, and now they are offering lots of land for free too (if you qualify).
 You need a gross income of less than $84,200 for a family of two (or less) or $96,830 for a family of three to get into their free land for homesteading program.

 110 miles east of Denver is where Flagler, Colorado has allotted 480 of free acreage for businesses to set up shop.
 The amount of land with Flagler, Colorado’s free land program you can receive will depend on the amount of jobs the business will create for this small town of approximately 650 people.
 This is a perfect opportunity to set up a homesteading business for cheap.